stennety/mywebsite/_posts/2010-07-10-how-to-use-google-as-your-own-free-content-distribution-network.md

 add_filter('theme_root_uri','filter_cdn_elements');
 {% endhighlight %}

 3\.
-Optional: To map the CDN to your own domain, follow [these instructions](http://www.google.com/support/a/bin/answer.py?hl=en-in&answer=61057) (If you look at my source HTML, I have mine mapped to "cdn.david-merrick.com").
+Optional: To map the CDN to your own domain, follow [these instructions](http://www.google.com/support/a/bin/answer.py?hl=en-in&answer=61057) (If you look at my source HTML, I have mine mapped to "cdn.davidmerrick.me").

 And you're done!
 If you have any questions, comments, tips, etc., leave them below! _Note: I realize that this script doesn't load images._ Once I figure out how to hack the WordPress API a little better to add that feature, I will add it to this post.